 This delicate dessert from Milton chef Alex Delly combines subtle sweet flavours to create an unforgettable dish.

-30 minutes plus 3 hours chilling time
+Prep time: 30 minutes (plus 3 hours chilling time)

 Honey panna cotta

 3 rose geranium leaves (or a few drops of rose water)

 200g caster sugar

 - To make the panna cotta, warm milk, cream and honey in saucepan on medium heat until the honey has dissolved through the mixture.

 - Soak gelatine sheets in cold water for 5 minutes until soft.
 Squeeze excess water and add to the milk and cream mixture.
 Stir through well and strain into a bowl sitting in an ice bath.
 Stir occasionally.

 - When slightly thickened (not fully set), pour into a jug and then into lightly greased dariole moulds.
 Refrigerate for a minimum of 3 hours.

 - To make the rhubarb syrup, strip the skin off the rhubarb but do not discard the skin.
 Combine the water and sugar, and add the rhubarb skin.
 Place on low heat to infuse as much colour from the skin as you can – this should take about 15 minutes.